Onyx is a registered Doberman Pinscher under Tackleberry Solutions and is specifically bred for service as a protection dog.

-As you will see in the video, but puppies featured here (Rogue and Storm) reacted really well.
+As you will see in the video, but puppies featured here (Onyx and Storm) reacted really well.

 While I currently have not been able to work with her as extensively as I would like (due to an intern shortage), she does catch on quickly and is eager to please.

 Right now Onyx responds to hand signals but has not yet mastered verbal commands.
 She knows sit.
 I'm also working on teaching her not to jump by requiring that she sit for everything that she wants.
 Which is a work in progress.